You may be able to claim benefits to help you in your situation. You may also be able to get financial assistance from other organisations.

 Help with toilet needs

-The National Key Scheme (NKS) offers people with a disability access to around 9,000 locked public toilets across the UK.
-You can buy a Radar NKS key for £4.75 (including postage and packaging) from Disability Rights UK.
+The National Key Scheme (NKS) offers people with a disability (including cancer) access to public disabled toilets across the UK.
+You can buy a RADAR (Royal Association for Disability and Rehabilitation) key for £4.75 (including postage and packaging) from Disability Rights UK or call 020 3687 0790.

 In Northern Ireland, these keys can be bought at any local council office.